Ignatius-kara/404/README.md

 In Streamlit Cloud:
 Create a new app, linking your GitHub repo.
-Set the Python version to 3.10 (via runtime.txt).
-Deploy and check the "Manage App" terminal for errors.
+Deploy and monitor the "Manage App" terminal.

-If errors occur, consult logs and see Troubleshooting.
+If errors occur, see Troubleshooting.

 Usage